Modules in Angular Application

 This section is basically used to bootstrap your angular application i.e. which component will execute first.
 At the moment we have only one component i.e. AppComponent and this is the component that is going to be executed when our application run.
 So, this AppComponent is included in the bootstrap array as shown in the below image.

-Now, I hope you understood the different section and their use of @NgModule decorator.
+Now, I hope you understood the different section and their use of the @NgModule decorator.

 How to create a Module in Angular?